microsoft/autogen/python/packages/autogen-core/samples/adas/README.md

 ### Key Concepts

 - **Agent System:** A software system designed to perform tasks autonomously.
 It can include one or more agents --which we will refer to as base agents-- and should be able to complete a task end-to-end (E2E), from receiving input, and producing a final output.
-Examples of an Agent System include “Chain-of-Thought" reasoning and planning, or “Self-Reflection”.
+Examples of an Agent System include "Chain-of-Thought" reasoning and planning, or "Self-Reflection".
 - **Building block:** A fundamental component or module that can be used to construct more complex systems.
 These building blocks are the basic units that can be combined and recombined in various ways to create different agentic systems.
-Effective building blocks include “Chain-of-Thought" reasoning and planning, or “Self-Reflection”.
+Effective building blocks include "Chain-of-Thought" reasoning and planning, or "Self-Reflection".
 - **Base agent:** The agent(s) within an Agent System that interact with each other using the event-based / messaging protocol as defined by AutoGen 0.4 API, and tries to accomplish the task as defined by the benchmark.
 - **Foundation Models (FMs):** Used as modules within agentic systems for tasks requiring flexible reasoning and planning.
 Examples include GPT-3.5, GPT-4.o, Claude-Sonnet, Llama-70B, Gemini, etc.
 - **Compound Agent System:** A complex system composed of multiple simpler agentic systems or building blocks.
 These individual components work together to perform more sophisticated tasks than they could individually.
 By combining building blocks, one can create a more powerful and versatile agentic system capable of handling a wide range of tasks and challenges.
 - **Meta Agent Search:** An algorithm where a meta-agent iteratively programs new agents, tests their performance, and refines them based on an archive of previous discoveries.
-- **Archive:** A file containing a list of 1) seed Agent Systems (Chain-of-Thought, Self-Reflection, etc.) which are manually defined, or 1) Agent Systems discovered by the meta-agent.
+- **Archive:** A list of 1) seed Agent Systems (Chain-of-Thought, Self-Reflection, etc.) which are manually defined, or 2) Agent Systems discovered by the meta-agent.
 - **Meta Agent:** The agent that, given context of the benchmark and archive Agent Systems, tries to write code for novel Agent Systems.

 ### Methodology